AnasAhmed001/React-Portfolio/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/3054486b-e7bf-4c5d-a433-b34227e0fc80) and click on Share -> Publish.

-## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

 ## 🎨 Key Components